palewire/californiacivicdata.org/_posts/2015-01-01-pluggable-data.markdown

 This has to change.
 It’s a wasteful exercise so behind the times that even broadsheet newspaper reporters, a faction with revanchist delusions on par with the Putin administration, [see the problem](http://www.nytimes.com/2014/08/18/technology/for-big-data-scientists-hurdle-to-insights-is-janitor-work.html?_r=0).

-As [Dave Guarino](http://daguar.github.io/2014/03/17/etl-for-america/) and [Bob Lannon](http://sunlightfoundation.com/blog/2014/03/21/data-plumbers/) argue, open-data professionals need to work together to strength the pipeline that prepares data for meaningful analysis, crucial but unglamourous "plumbing" often overlooked in the rush to build the latest flashy user interface.
+As [Dave Guarino](http://daguar.github.io/2014/03/17/etl-for-america/) and [Bob Lannon](http://sunlightfoundation.com/blog/2014/03/21/data-plumbers/) argue, open-data hackers need to work together to improve the pipeline that prepares data for meaningful analysis, crucial but unglamourous "plumbing" often overlooked in the rush to build the latest flashy user interface.

 We're here to propose a solution.
 We call it "pluggable data."